cschellberg/generic-processor/README.md

     ![](images/transaction.jpg)
 16. The App should respond with something like this.
     ![](images/transaction_response.jpg)

+# Configuration
+  To configure a transaction engine to service a given client create a yaml file in the resources/routes directory An example can be seen in usda.yaml.
+Order is important, the decision tree hierarchy will be determined by order.
+  The attributes are:
+  - children: The list of children of the current node.
+The current node will select one out of the list(via the method setNexNode)
+  - dependsOn: the names of the previous nodes that the current node will wait for
+  - beanName: The name of the bean in the config file(i.e. getRouterNode)

 # More Information
 Please contact Donald Schellberg at dschellberg@gmail.com